Expanding Thurston maps as quotients

+where $C=C(\asymp)$ is a constant independent of $A$, the diameter is measured with respect to a visual metric $\varrho$ (with expansion factor $\Lambda>1$).

-In \cite[Section 15]{expThurMarkov} it was shown that $S^2$ can be equipped with a \defn{visual metric}, denoted by $\abs{x-y}_{\SC}$, with respect to which $F$ is a \emph{local similarity}. \begin{theorem}[\cite{expThurMarkov}] There is a constant $\Lambda>1$ such that the following holds.
+*** check: is this needed? *** it was shown that $S^2$ can be equipped with a \defn{visual metric}, denoted by $\abs{x-y}_{\SC}$, with respect to which $F$ is a \emph{local similarity}. \begin{theorem}[\cite{expThurMarkov}] There is a constant $\Lambda>1$ such that the following holds.
 For every $x\in S^2$ there is a neighborhood $U_x$ of $x$ such that

 \end{theorem}